staghado/descartes-data-sci/README.md

 ## Submission

+If something is not clear, you can ask questions to the recruiter.

+When submitting your project, your version should **not be draft** but complete and following best practices.

-The solution to this test (the source code, the test code and the notebook with its outputs) should be saved on a private descartes-data-sci repository on your github account.
+The solution should be saved on a **private** `descartes-data-sci` repository on your github account.

-Access should be granted to:
+The solution should include:

+- source code
+- test code
+- notebooks **with outputs**

+When the final version is ready:

+1. Send an email to the recruiter indicating that you finished the project and sharing the url of the project
+2. Grant access to:

 - <https://github.com/SanaNABLI>
 - <https://github.com/ClotildeLange>